MontrealAI/agijobs-sovereign-labor-v0p1/hardhat/README.md

    ```
    The migration automatically:
    - Aborts if `chainId` mismatches the manifest.
-   - Fetches `$AGIALPHA` metadata to guarantee 18 decimals and the canonical address.
+   - Fetches `$AGIALPHA` metadata to guarantee the canonical address and 18 decimals.
-   - Deploys all modules, wires dependencies, and transfers ownership to `SystemPause` before granting the owner safe control.
+   - Deploys all modules, wires dependencies, and transfers ownership to `SystemPause` before handing control to the owner safe.
-   - Writes `truffle/manifests/mainnet.json` with addresses and pauser topology.
+   - Writes `truffle/manifests/mainnet.json` with addresses and governance topology.

 5. **Finalise governance handoff**
-   - From the owner safe, accept any pending ownership transfers (Identity, Attestation, Certificate).
+   - From the owner safe, accept pending ownership transfers (Identity, Attestation, Certificate, Thermostat).
    - Record `SystemPause.owner()` and `SystemPause.activePauser()` in the operational vault.

 6. **Post-deployment hygiene**